Littoral Combat Ship Class - LCS

 LCS is a fast, agile, focused-mission platform designed for operation in near-shore environments yet capable of open-ocean operation.
 It is designed to defeat asymmetric "anti-access" threats such as mines, quiet diesel submarines and fast surface craft.

 Initiated in February 2002, the LCS program represents a significant reduction in time to acquire, design and build ships in comparison to any previous ship class.
-Constructed by Lockheed Martin at the Marinette Marine Corporation's shipyard in Marinette, Wis..
-USS Independence (LCS 2) was delivered to the Navy on Dec.
-18, 2009.
-USS Independence was constructed by General Dynamics, Bath Iron Works, at the Austal USA shipyard in Mobile, Ala. and delivered to the Navy on Dec.
+Constructed by Lockheed Martin in the Marinette Marine Corporation's shipyard in Marinette, Wis., USS Freedom (LCS 1) was delivered to the Navy on Sept.
+18, 2008.
+USS Independence (LCS 2) was constructed by General Dynamics, Bath Iron Works in the Austal USA shipyard in Mobile, Ala. and delivered to the Navy on Dec.
 18, 2009.
 Lockheed Martin was also responsible for the construction and delivery of LCS 3 (USS Fort Worth, which was commissioned in September 2012) and General Dynamics for construction and delivery of LCS 4 (the future USS Coronado, which delivered Sept.
 27, 2013).

-The Navy's LCS acquisition strategy to down-select to a single design resulted in a highly effective competition and an industry response that resulted in significant potential savings in the LCS program.
-These competitive bids, coupled with the Navy's desire to increase ship procurement rates to support operational requirements, created an opportunity to award each bidder a fixed-price, 10 ship block buy for a total of 20 ships from fiscal year 2010 to fiscal year 2015.
+The Navy's LCS acquisition strategy to down select to a single design in 2010 resulted in a highly effective competition and an industry response that produced significant savings in the LCS program.
+These competitive bids, coupled with the Navy's desire to increase ship procurement rates to support operational requirements, created an opportunity to award both bidders a fixed-price, ten-ship block buy for a total of 20 ships from fiscal years 2010 to 2015.

 In order to bring operational issues to the forefront, collect data in real-world operational scenarios, and inform the larger LCS fleet integration strategy, the Navy decided to deploy USS Freedom (LCS 1) nearly two years early.
 On Feb.
 16, 2010, the ship deployed to the Fourth Fleet in the U.S. Southern Command area of responsibility.
 During this deployment, Freedom successfully conducted four drug seizures, netting more than five tons of cocaine, detained nine suspected drug smugglers, and disabled two 'go-fast' drug vessels.
 USS Freedom also participated in the Rim of the Pacific (RIMPAC) exercise during this early deployment.